Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

 Patent Pending: The Invisibility Cloak Called ‘Just Anti Zionist’

 “We’re just anti-Zionist!
 We have absolutely nothing against Jews!
 Call me anti-Semitic?
-There you go ahead - playing the anti-Semitism card.
-Typical Jew!
+There you go ahead - you Jews are always playing the anti-Semitism card.
 Oh shit!
 I meant typical Israeli.
 Or is it Zionist?
 Whatever we’re going with, I don’t like you.
-But it has absolutely nothing whatsover to do with you being Jewish!
+But it has absolutely nothing whatsover to do with you being Jewish, this I can assure you.
+Actually, you’re being quite anti-Semitic yourself.
+You are trivialising actual antisemitism, you know”

 (Okay, that was more than a flavor)